leighgordy/site-plugin/README.md

 * `npm run serve` - serves webpack in development mode
 * `npm run test` - runs the jest tests
 * `npm run coverage` - runs the site coverage
+* `npm run lint` - runs AirBnB linting rules against lib, src and test

+## Issues
+* I have no configuration to push this project to a npm repo.
+Its more designed for in house use.
+If you do that all you need to push is the lib folder, src and test are redundant.

+* I've not tested this within another project yet.
+Building a project from this just now.
+If I find any issues I'll be sure to update this one in the next couple of weeks.